mrled/progfiguration/docs/src/user-reference/concepts.rst

     Most role arguments are simple Python objects, like strings, ints, or :class:`pathlib.Path` objects.
     Role references are special arguments that are used to dynamically find argument values at runtime.
     Currently, progfiguration understands two kinds of references:
-    `progfiguration.inventory.roles.RoleCalculationReference`,
+    :class:`progfiguration.inventory.roles.RoleCalculationReference`,
     which refers to the results of role calculations (see :doc:`/user-reference/progfigsite/roles` for more on calculations),
-    and `progfiguration.age.AgeSecretReference`,
+    and :class:`progfiguration.inventory.invstores.SecretReference`,
-    which refers to secret values.
+    which is a protocol that SecretStore backends must implement that refers to secret values.
     Role references are dereferenced at runtime.

 .. _progfigsite-concept-function: